Online Competitive Influence Maximization: Introduction

-\citet{kempe2003maximizing} formally defined the influence maximization problem in their seminal work.
-Since then, the problem has been extensively studied~\cite{chen2013information,LiFWT18}. \citet{borgs2014maximizing} presented a breakthrough approximation algorithm that runs in near-linear time, which was improved by a series of algorithms ~\cite{tang2015influence,NguyenTD16,TangTXY18}.

-A number of studies~\cite{carnes2007maximizing,bharathi2007competitive,budak2011limiting,he2012influence,lin2015analyzing} addressed competitive influence maximization problems where multiple competing sources propagate in the same network. \citet{carnes2007maximizing} proposed the distance-based and wave propagation models, and considered the influence maximization problem from the follower’s perspective. \citet{bharathi2007competitive} extended the single source IC model to the competitive setting and gave a $(1-1/e)$-approximation algorithm for computing the best response to an opponent’s strategy.
-Extensions of the IC and LT models to multi-item diffusion have been summarized by \citet{chen2013information}.
+{\bf Related Work.} \cite{kempe2003maximizing} formally defined the influence maximization problem in their seminal work.
+Since then, the problem has been extensively studied~\citep{LiFWT18}. \cite{borgs2014maximizing} presented a breakthrough approximation algorithm that runs in near-linear time, which was improved by a series of algorithms~\citep{tang2015influence,NguyenTD16,TangTXY18}.
+A number of studies~\citep{carnes2007maximizing,bharathi2007competitive,budak2011limiting,he2012influence,lin2015analyzing,ivanov2017content} addressed competitive influence maximization problems where multiple competing sources propagate in the same network. \cite{carnes2007maximizing} proposed the distance-based and wave propagation models, and considered the influence maximization problem from the follower’s perspective. \cite{bharathi2007competitive} considered the CIC model and gave an algorithm for computing the best response to an opponent’s strategy.